opencog/rocca/README.md

 You can also use the Makefile for your convenience, invoking `make rocca` will do both of the above in sequence.

+### Development container

+The `.devcontainer` folder has configuration for [VS Code devcontainer](https://code.visualstudio.com/docs/remote/containers) functionality.
+You can use it to setup a development environment very quickly and regardless of the OS you use.

 ## Tests

 ### Static type checking